 James Irvin Miller Professor of Accounting, Stanford Graduate School of Business; Senior Faculty, Arthur and Toni Rembe Rock Center for Corporate Governance

-David F. Larcker is the James Irvin Miller Professor of Accounting at the Graduate School of Business of Stanford University.
+David F. Larcker is the James Irvine Miller Professor of Accounting, Emeritus, at the Graduate School of Business of Stanford University.
 He was previously the Ernst & Young Professor of Accounting at the Wharton School of the University of Pennsylvania and Professor of Accounting and Information Systems at the J. L. Kellogg Graduate School of Management at Northwestern University.
 He received undergraduate and masters degrees in engineering from the University of Missouri – Rolla and a doctorate in business from the University of Kansas.
 Larcker has published many articles and book chapters on topics such as executive compensation, corporate governance, measurement of intangible assets, and strategic business models.
 He was a member of the Financial Accounting Standards Board Task Force on accounting for executive stock options from 1993 to 1996, Steering Committee for the Business Reporting Research Project of the Financial Accounting Standards Board from 1999 to 2000, and the Option Valuation Group of Financial Accounting Standards Board.